HOME

 Calcium Hardness 100 to 220 PPM ( 200 PPM ideal)

-8. Optional: With the jets on high, add pH Magic and let circulate for 5
+8. Optional: With the jets on high, add pH Haven and let circulate for 5

 minutes.
 Put jets on low speed or turn on only the circulation pump.
 Use